An-him/ResourceForTheShell/README.md

 etc - everything to configure or [/home /bin /boot /lib /root] among which the files for the shell exist RUN THIS COMMAND 'cat /etc/shells' where the bash shell resides Because the binary file or executable is in system dir to execute the program just requires it's name even when the program is a script without requiring the arbitral './'

+All commands are programs and when written in the shell as input, The shell expands them by searching the reside of the programs using
+$PATH
+ls, l, mkdir, cat, tee, sed e.t.c